Sonicrobots/madcam/README.md

   - Control the cam assignment with MIDI CC commands
   - Control the Decay time
 - OSC
+# Requirements
+The setup we build the system upon consists of the following parts, but may be build from diffrent hard/ software as well.
+As the Amount of data of several USB Webcam is considerably big, care has to be taken.
+## Hardware
+- CPU: standard CPU is sufficient.
+We used Amd 6 Core
 ======

 - Scaling modes